BOK Financial Corporation: Footprint and family of brands

 In October, 2019 the company rebranded its operations in Arkansas, Kansas, and Missouri as BOK Financial.

 Specialty lines of business

 In addition to its legacy energy financing expertise, BOK Financial specializes in healthcare-related finance, offering financial and banking services to owners and operators of senior housing and care facilities, hospitals, and health systems, as well as to physicians and specialized practices.

 BOK Financial works with tribal nations and governments to facilitate financial solutions for healthcare, education, and tribal infrastructure purposes.
 With more than 45 tribal relationships across the U.S., the company has helped raise more than $3 billion for tribal projects in recent years.
 BOK Financial currently manages more than $4 billion in assets for tribal governments and business.

-Partnering with heavy equipment distributors throughout the U.S., BOK Financial equipment finance provides financial services and lending capacity for borrowers within the construction and aggregate, crane and lift, power and transportation, and agriculture industries.